I have found the Perfect Sugar Cookie Icing. This icing sets up well and keeps your cookies crisp and colorful. No more soggy cookies for me!

 Only problem; it was difficult to roll out.

 The dough got too soft too quickly and when I would try to get the cookie shapes onto the cookie sheet, they would become misshapen, lose a foot, or even sometimes their head.
 It's hard to decorate a headless angel.

-This year I solved my problem with tweaking their recipe and came up with perfect Christmas Sugar Cookies.
+This year I solved my problem by tweaking their recipe and came up with perfect Christmas Sugar Cookies.
 The dough was soft enough, but not too soft.
-The cookie’s flavor was perfect sugar cookie tasting and they were crisp and tender when they cooled from the oven.
+The cookie's flavor was perfect sugar cookie tasting and they were crisp and tender when they cooled from the oven.
 Now my goal was not to screw them up with the icing.

 I went to Pinterest.

 A recipe was found.
 It leads me to Gwens-nest.com's blog.
 And this is the recipe.
 Well, it's mostly the recipe.
 We did change it up a bit as we found it a little too loose for our purposes, so I added additional powdered sugar, about 6 cups rather than the 4 in her recipe.
 But the most important part of the recipe was, it didn't turn my cookies soggy.
 Not one little bit.
 The icing set-up firm.
 The cookies were stackable.
 The flavor was great.
 And, last but not least, the icing went on easily.